palantir/atlasdb/docs/source/performance/benchmarking.rst

 1. Generate the configuration files your your IDE (either `./gradlew idea` or `./gradlew eclipse`).

 2. Run `AtlasDbPerfCli.java` (run with `--help` option for help).
-You may need to add enviornment variables to the run configuration when using the `--backend` option to allow the program to communicate with a local docker instance.
+You may need to add environment variables to the run configuration when using the `--backend` option to allow the program to communicate with a local docker instance.

 .. note:: If you are getting unexpected behavior from your benchmark when running in an IDE, try deleting the generated_src directory and rebuilding.
 These files are not always automatically cleaned out when they should be.